 A bridal garter can also be a secret something to wear for your groom, which he might not be expecting.
 A bride sometimes has to wear plain lingerie under her dress so a wedding garter might be the perfect way of adding a little sensuality to your outfit.

-These days, removing the garter is the male equivalent to the bride’s bouquet toss.
-The bride sits on a chair so her new husband can take her garter belt off her leg and toss it to a crowd of bachelors.
-Supposedly, whoever is lucky enough to catch it will be next to get married.
+The tradition of removing the garter has become the male counterpart to the female bouquet throw.
+The newlywed bride sits in a chair while her new husband removes her garter belt and tosses it to the waiting bachelors.
+Whoever catches it is said to be the next to tie the knot.

 What Is A Garter?

-Whilst garters might generally be thought of a women’s accessory, in the past, they were popular for men in Elizabethan England, with several Shakespearean characters sporting colourful garters.
-Nowadays, garters are primarily seen in women’s fashion to provide an extra level of seduction for their outfit, and they are also a strong wedding tradition.
+While garters are more commonly associated with women now, in Elizabethan England, many male figures wore them.
+Nowadays, garters are primarily seen in women's fashion to provide an extra level of seduction for their outfit, and they are also a strong wedding tradition.

 Wedding Garter History and Meaning

 Hundreds of years ago, there were many superstitions and beliefs surrounding the wedding day.
 One superstition was that owning a piece of the wedding dress would bring good luck, leading to wedding guests essentially attacking the bride to rip off a piece of her gown.
-This led to brides wearing a specific article of clothing to be given out as the lucky piece: the garter.
-Another belief was that the garter was a symbol of the newlyweds consummating their marriage, so family and friends would take the garter as proof of consummation.
-Both of these ancient beliefs result in the garter being removed from the bride and given to someone who attended the wedding.
+As a result, brides have come to wear a specific item of clothing—the garter—that will be cut and presented to the lucky recipient.
+Another common interpretation of the garter was that it proved to relatives and acquaintances that the newlyweds had consummated their marriage.
+Both of these superstitions call for the garter to be taken from the bride and delivered to a lucky guest.

 How to Wear a Wedding Garter?